 What are the requirements for admission?

-To be admitted as a Post-Baccalaureate Pre-Professional student at Cleveland State you must have a bachelor’s degree from an accredited university.
+To be admitted as a Post-Baccalaureate Pre-Professional student at Cleveland State, you must have a bachelor’s degree from an accredited university.
+If you are in process to completing your degree, you will not be accepted until after your degree is awarded.

 When does the program start?